 Can AC/DC current be combined ?

-Yes AC and DC can be combined, but it is not really worth doing.
+Yes AC power and DC power can be combined, but it is not really worth doing.
 You effectively halve the voltage on anything that is in series with both of them, and what you gain in power savings, you lose to the efficiency penalty.
 If it's really necessary to run AC then put a full-wave rectifier circuit on one/both of the supply wires so that they can't accidentally be fed from both sources.

 Can AC devices run on DC power ?